JetBrains/intellij-sdk-docs/topics/ui/controls/search_field.md

 ## When to use

-Use the search field when specific objects are difficult to find at a glance:
+Use a search field when specific objects are difficult to find at a glance:

 * There are many objects, as in the VCS Log table or in the Editor with a large file opened.
-* Objects aren't in a single location, for example controls are located on different setting pages.
+* Objects aren't in a single location, for example, controls are located on different setting pages.

 ## How to use